 I use an Erin Condren Life Planner, and I swear by it!
 In future posts I will tell you exactly why, but for now I will say that I understand the Life Planner is out of many students’ price range.
 My Life Planner cost about $45.00, and while it is most definitely worth it, there are plenty of more affordable options out there.

 This planner is adorable on so many levels!
 Lily Pulitzer is probably the Life Planner’s biggest competition, and the prints are fun and bright.
 Several of my friends own this planner, and I’ve heard nothing but great reviews!

-Before I bought a life planner, I always bought my planners at Target.
-They carry tons of unique, simple designs, which makes it easy to find something that matches your style.
+I am in love with Blue Sky’s simple layouts.
+They carry tons of unique designs, which makes it easy to find something that matches your style.
 Aside from the cute factor, you can’t beat a nice, big planner for such a low price!
 This one is 8.5 x 11,” a full letter-sized sheet.